leclairm/exclaim_compilation_liskov/README.md

   -h, --help: print this help
   -n, --nohup: run in the background.
 CAUTION: process cannot be stoped
   --use-pip: use pip instead of uv
-  --submit ACCOUNT: submit build to compute node and use ACCOUNT -w WORKDIR, --workdir=WORKDIR: build in ${SCRATCH}/exclaim_compilation_liskov/WORKDIR
+  --submit=ACCOUNT: submit build to compute node and use ACCOUNT -w WORKDIR, --workdir=WORKDIR: build in ${SCRATCH}/exclaim_compilation_liskov/WORKDIR
                                  otherwise directly in ${SCRATCH}/exclaim_compilation_liskov
 ```